NVIDIA-AI-IOT/deepstream_360_d_smart_parking_application/analytics_server_docker/README.md

         ./bin/spark-submit  --class com.nvidia.ds.stream.StreamProcessor --master spark://master:7077 --executor-memory 8G --total-executor-cores 4 /tmp/data/stream-360-1.0-jar-with-dependencies.jar

-    Note that one can check out the stream-360 project and compile the source code using maven to create the stream-360-1.0-jar-with-dependencies.jar
+    Note that one can go to stream directory and compile the source code using maven to create the stream-360-1.0-jar-with-dependencies.jar

         mvn clean install -Pjar-with-dependencies